The Bankrate promise

 If you’ve been watching reruns of HGTV’s “Income Property” and wondering if it’s time to buy an investment property and become a landlord, you’re not alone.

-Between a recent jump in inflation, historically low interest rates, and the mood of millennials to rent instead of own, buying rental property has been on an uptick in recent years.
+Between a jump in inflation and the mood of millennials to rent instead of own, buying rental property has been on an uptick in recent years.

-In fact, real estate is now Americans’ favorite long-term investment, according to a recent Bankrate study.
+In fact, real estate is now Americans’ favorite long-term investment, according to a 2022 Bankrate study.
 Real estate investing has consistently ranked as one of the top choices since Bankrate started the survey in 2012.

 Should you take the plunge on a rental property?
 Experts offer a qualified yes, provided you do your homework first.
 Here are 10 things to consider before diving into an investment property.